On the limit closure of a sequence of elements in local rings: Introduction

 When $R$ is Cohen-Macaulay, Dutta and Roberts in \cite{DR} proved that $\underline{y}$ is a system of parameters if and only if the determinantal map $\det(A)$ is injective.
-In \cite{FH} Fouli and Huneke extended this result for any local ring where they substituted $(\underline{x})$ by $(\underline{x})^{\lim}$.
+In \cite{FH} Fouli and Huneke extended this result for any local ring by using $(\underline{x})^{\lim}$ instead of $(\underline{x})$.
 By \cite[5.1.15]{S} we also have a homomorphism

 which is independent of the choice of the matrix $A$.
-The following is a generalization (and a correction) of Fouli and Huneke's result.
+The following is a generalization of Fouli and Huneke's result.